Common Strippit

 It Is Very Difficult & Very Expensive To Replace Crankshaft Bearings.

-On these Machines we Retrofit a New Nylon-Timing Hub, New Bracket, and New Proximity Sensors in place of the old Aluminum Disk & Magnet Sensors.
+On these Machines we Retrofit a New Nylon-Timing Hub, New Bracket, and New Proximity Sensors in place of old Aluminum Disk & Magnet Sensors.
 Sensors are mounted at Side of Hub, and "Sense" the Metal-Foil Tape Patches that are placed on Hub.
-This way, Crankshaft & Hub can "Walk" back and forth, and does not cause the Magnet & Sensor "Crashes" of the original System.
+This way, Crankshaft & Hub can "Walk" back and forth, and does Not cause Magnet & Sensor "Crashes" of the Original System.

 Strippit